ARM0126/Nural-Networks-based-AI-chatbot/README.md

 # Nural-Networks-based-AI-chatbot-for-discord

-This is an ideal basic neural network chatbot that can be implemented in a discord server.
+This is a basic neural network chatbot that can be implemented in a discord server.
-The main_app.py is ideal if you do not have a compiler installed on your computer.
+You can run this as an ipython notebook using anaconda or google colabs.
-You can run it in Google colabs.
+The main_app.py is written compatible with Google colabs, so you dont have to run it with a compiler if you don't have installed on your computer.
-Make sure import all the files from the repository to your google colab environment.
+Follow these steps to run the main_app.py: